shendrix07/sunmoontide/README.md

 <a href="http://cruzviz.com/"><img src="https://github.com/cruzviz/calendar/blob/master/graphics/logo.png" align="center" height="48"></a>

+### What is a Sun * Moon * Tide Calendar?
+What does the code do?

+This code produces a PDF file containing a Sun * Moon * Tide calendar.
+There is a cover page, an About page (accessible for a lay audience - [example](@@@), a Year-at-a-Glance page, twelve month pages, and then two pages of technical details ([example](@@@)).
+The output PDF calendar is designed to be easily printed on a home or office printer with 8.5x11" paper.
+An example calendar for Santa Cruz, California is available [here](@@@) (~@@30 MB PDF file).
+The only input required is an annual tide prediction file.
+These tide predictions are produced by NOAA for American coastal areas, including territories and neighboring islands.
+There are over 3,000 NOAA tide prediction stations.

+The program reads in all the high and low tides and interpolates them to produce sinusoidal curve data.
+It parses the input file header for station information, which it uses to look up necessary information like location coordinates and placename.
+(This is the `tides.py` module.)
+Then it calculates sun and moon positions relative to that location over the whole year.
+(The `astro.py` module.)
+Then it creates a pretty calendar showing tidal fluctuations and sun and moon movements for each day of the year.
+(The `cal_draw.py` module - almost completely done in matplotlib.)
+It generates the front and back matter and puts it all together in a printable PDF (@@@).
+It takes a few minutes to run, mainly waiting for matplotlib to crank out the monthly pages.
+The resulting PDF output file is about @@50 MB.
+Overall, it's about @@1,000 lines of code divided between 4 modules, stitched together by `__main__.py`.

 ----------------------

 ### Requirements:
-- Python 3.4 (or higher)
+- Python 3.4
-- Non-standard-library Packages: matplotlib, numpy, pandas, PIL, pyephem, pytz
+- Non-standard-library Packages: matplotlib, numpy, pandas, PIL, pyephem, pyPDF2, pytz, WeasyPrint

 ----------------------

 The main input for the Sun * Moon * Tide calendar maker is a NOAA Tide Prediction annual text file.
-In addition to the tidal highs and lows used to create tidal fluctuation curves, this file includes the station information that is used to look up the local time zone and location coordinates for calculating sun and moon heights, as well as providing the calendar’s year and place name.

-The user of the calendar maker must manually download the NOAA Tide Prediction annual text file for the station and year for which s/he wants to make a calendar. http://tidesandcurrents.noaa.gov/tide_predictions.html
+The user of the calendar maker must manually download the NOAA Tide Prediction annual text file for the station and year for which s/he wants to make a calendar.
+The NOAA tide predictions website has both map and text search features so you can find the station nearest to your place of interest. http://tidesandcurrents.noaa.gov/tide_predictions.html

 Or just google “NOAA tide predictions”.

 The NOAA predictions can be updated over time.
 It is good to download the input file just before making the calendar, to be sure you are working with the most current data.

 To make the calendar look right, you will need to install 3 fonts on your system, and make sure matplotlib knows where to find them.
-These fonts are included with this package download.
+These fonts are included with the package download.

 -------------

 ### Step by step instructions:

-1. Make sure you have Python 3.4+ installed properly, along with all the packages listed in Requirements.
+1. Make sure you have Python 3.4 installed along with all the packages listed in Requirements@@@(setup file??? venv??).
 Unzip the package and make sure the following relative directory structure has been retained:
    ```
    calendar/
      __init__.py